magzhanov/Finance-4-main/README.md

 The scripts generate tables, plots, PDF/LaTeX reports, and CSV results.
 For example, `Session 1/` already contains generated `.tex` and `.pdf` files with tables and model results, while `Session 2-3/` contains `final_results_1000.csv`.

-## Recommended Workflow

-1. Use `CBR_Parsers-main` for automated collection of central bank and regulator publications.
-2. Use `DSGE` for macroeconomic modeling and IRF analysis.
-3. Use `Finance-4-main` for Finance 4 teaching materials and empirical exercises.

-## Notes

-- The three folders are independent.
-- Python, R, and MATLAB dependencies should be installed separately.
-- Generated data, logs, PDFs, and figures may take additional disk space.
-- Before publishing or sharing the project, check that no real logins, passwords, or private data are stored in the code.